Greetings Western Forest Economists and Friends!

 2019 Western Forest Economists Meeting

-We are looking forward to our 2018 meeting, to be held at the Red Lion Hotel in Olympia, WA on June 3-5, 2018.
+The 2018 meeting was held at the Red Lion Hotel in Olympia, WA on June 3-5, 2018.
 The WFE meetings bring together scholars and professionals to discuss topics related to forests and natural resources in the west.
 The conference has typically included a mix of research presentations, perspectives from both private and public sector and, most importantly, treasured opportunities to network with likeminded professional and scholarly colleagues.